Password correct. Please wait...

 Features - Extensive media management capabilities

-The Media Library Assistant offers a variety of features that go beyond WordPress' default capabilities.
-A significant feature is the enhanced support for metadata such as IPTC, EXIF, XMP and PDF, allowing this data to be mapped to WordPress fields or custom fields.
+The Media Library Assistant offers a variety of features that go beyond WordPress’s standard capabilities.
+A significant feature is the enhanced support for metadata such as IPTC, EXIF, XMP and PDF, which allows assigning this data to WordPress fields or custom fields.
 This greatly facilitates the management and organization of media files.
-The plugin also provides an improved search function that can be extended to various fields such as name, ALT text and captions to make finding media content easier.
+The plugin also provides an improved search function that can be extended to various fields such as name, alt text and captions to make finding media content easier.

-“The plugin offers features that are missing in many paid plugins.”
+"The plugin provides features that are missing in many paid plugins."

-- [mla_gallery] shortcode - Allows inserting a gallery of images and other media library items into posts, pages or custom post types and provides full support for WordPress categories, tags and custom fields.
+- [mla_gallery] shortcode - Enables inserting a gallery of images and other media library items into posts, pages or custom post types and offers full support for WordPress categories, tags and custom fields.

-- [mla_tag_cloud] shortcode - Displays the most frequently used terms in the media library, with the size of each term depending on its frequency.
+- [mla_tag_cloud] shortcode - Displays the most frequently used terms in the media library, with each term’s size depending on frequency.

-- [mla_term_list] shortcode - Presents hierarchical and flat taxonomy terms in list, dropdown or checkbox formats.
+- [mla_term_list] shortcode - Renders hierarchical and flat taxonomy terms in list, dropdown or checkbox formats.

 - Support for WPML and Polylang - Compatible with multilingual CMS plugins.